rsennrich/Bleualign/README.md

 CONTACT
 -------

-For questions and feeback, please contact:
+For questions and feeback, please contact sennrich@cl.uzh.ch or use the GitHub repository.

-Rico Sennrich
-Institut für Computerlinguistik
-Universität Zuerich
-Binzmühlestrasse 14
-8050 Zürich, Schweiz

-sennrich@cl.uzh.ch